Our Beginnings: The Chicken Coop

 The Canton Launch

 In November of 2015, Jamie Sinclair was ordained as a pastor with the hopes of soon overseeing a church launch in Canton.
 And so, on the first weekend in May of 2016, a service was held in Canton, NY.
 The Seventh Day Adventist Church graciously opened their doors, and they agreed to let this congregation rent their building for the next two years.
-CFC Canton now owns a building and is working on having services there.
+CFC Canton moved into their own building in the spring of 2019.

 The Journey Continues